marmotteio/marmotteio/README.md

 4. **Visit `localhost` in your browser to access Marmotte.**

    After the Docker containers are running, navigate to `http://localhost` in your web browser.
 You should see the Marmotte application running.

-## Features

-Marmotte offers the following features:

-- **Asset Tracking:** Keep an inventory of all your IT assets and track their status in real time.
-- **User-Friendly Interface:** Navigate through the system with an intuitive and user-friendly interface.
-- **Reports and Analytics:** Generate detailed reports about your IT assets for better decision-making.
-- **Secure:** Security is a top priority.
-Marmotte is designed with robust security measures to protect your data.

 ## Tech Stack